-Key Words: institutional frameworks, organizational networks, unequally bounded rationality, economic development, economic evolution
+Key Words: institutional frameworks, organizational networks, unequally bounded rationality, competence-difficulty gaps, economic development, economic evolution

 Abstract: Economists are increasingly realizing that the performance of economies crucially depends on a non-tradable asset, intuitively comparable to the rules of a game, but analyzed under different names - including 'institutions,' 'constitution,' 'law,' 'property rights,' and 'social norms.'
-This paper proposes an operationally clear conceptual model which can help these analyses unify and advance.
+This paper proposes a simple conceptual model which can help these analyses unify and advance.
 Based in Institutional Economic (IE), the model terms the asset 'institutional framework' (IF), consisting of all the institutional rules of an economy, both formal and informal.
 The term 'institutional rules' replaces the ambivalent term 'institutions' in the meaning defined by Douglass North.
 'Analytical Institutional Economics' (AIE) is defined as a subfield of IE, specialized in analyzing IFs' effects on economies, IFs' changes over time, and the policies influencing these changes.
-An economy's IF is distinguished from, and interrelated with, its 'organizational network' (ON), comprising all its markets and organizations with individuals and interconnections.
-The IF-ON model advances AIE beyond transaction costs and other incentives to rationality inequalities and processes of economic change, stratified into ON-development and IF-evolution.
-The model logically corresponds to the genotype-phenotype model of evolutionary biology, suggesting that AIE should be as central in economics as genomics in biology.
+An economy's IF is distinguished from, and interrelated with, its 'organizational network' (ON), comprising all its markets and organizations including individual jobs.
+The IF-ON model advances institutional analysis beyond transaction costs and other incentives to rationality inequalities and processes of economic change, stratified into ON-development and IF-evolution.
+The model logically corresponds to the genotype-phenotype model of evolutionary biology, suggesting that AIE should become as central in economics as genomics in biology.

 Acknowledgements: This paper builds on several years of research, which makes it impossible to name all the colleagues, students and participants of seminars to whom I am grateful for helpful objections and suggestions.
-My addressed thanks are therefore limited to Niclas Berggren, Lubomír Cingl, Wolfram Elsner, Geoffrey Hodgson, Viktor Vanberg, Gerhard Wegner, Ulrich Witt, and two anonymous reviewers, whose critical comments helped me most with the writing of this article.
+My addressed thanks are therefore limited to Niclas Berggren, Lubomír Cingl, Wolfram Elsner, Viktor Vanberg, Gerhard Wegner, and Ulrich Witt, whose critical comments helped me most with the writing of this article.
 I also thank the Grant Agency of the Czech Republic for support under grant GA ČR 16-25019S.
 The usual caveat applies.